BlackHolePerturbationToolkit/TInvar/README.md

 ```
 << xAct`TInvar`
 ```
-Usage examples can be found in the documentation for the `RiemannSimplify` function.
-This is available within the Documentation Center by selecting Help &#8594; Wolfram Documentation from then menu and searching for `RiemannSimplify`.
+Usage examples can be found in the documentation.
+This is available within the Documentation Center by selecting Help &#8594; Wolfram Documentation from then menu and searching for `TInvar`.

 ## Authors